Brodie family: Gabriel Brodie

 Gabriel Brodie, played by Garry Sweeney, is Michael and Leo's brother.
 He made his first on-screen appearance on 5 October 2010.
 Sweeney spoke on his casting: "It’s a joy to be part of the cast and to play such a larger-than-life character like Gabriel.
 He is so much fun to play – always ducking and diving – but also seems to have a real heart of gold."

 Gabriel arrives in Shieldinch and breaks into 11 Montego Street to leave a post-it note in the fridge with "found you" written on it.
-Later, he sets up a stall outside Versus, annoying prospective tenant Fraser Crozier.
+Later, he sets up a stall outside Versus, annoying prospective tenant Fraser Crozier (Neil McNulty).
 He breaks into the premises to move his stock in and calls the letting agents.
 Gabriel later asks Stella Walker (Keira Lucchesi) to lock herself in so he can meet with the estate agent.
 When he meets the agent, the agent refuses to let him on the premises.
 After another disagreement, Fraser calls the police and reports Gabriel for selling stolen goods, but when the police search, they find Fraser's goods have already been reported as stolen and Gabriel's are legitimate.

 Gabriel gives the agent the deposit for Versus.
 He officially departed in late 2015 before returning for Malcolm Hamilton's funeral in March 2016.
-He left in April but returned again in the summer to help Stevie Burns, before remaining as a regular in July as Kelly Marie-Adams announces she is pregnant with his child.
-Gabriel is attacked by Alex Murdoch, but survives.
-In 2019, Gabriel dies after being shot by Dougie Patterso.
-Years later, Gabriel returns as an angel after Stevie O'Hara attempts to kill himself.
+He left in April but returned again in the summer to help Stevie Burns, before remaining as a regular in July as Kelly Marie-Adams (Carmen Pieraccini) announces she is pregnant with his child.
+Gabriel is attacked by Alex Murdoch (Mark Rowley), but survives.
+In 2019, Gabriel dies after being shot by Dougie Patterson (Stewart Porter).
+Years later, Gabriel returns as an angel after Stevie O'Hara (Iain Robertson) attempts to kill himself.
 Gabriel returned yet again in a Multiverse dream shared between Bob and Angus where he is married to Eileen.